Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Introduction

 (2) One of the predicate application's arguments can be extracted as an {\it individual OID} and a predicate specify the context.
 For example, an atom like ``The department of John is Math'' may also be represented, with the individual OID John, as John\#Top(dept->Math); Then ``The department of John as a Student is Math'', with contextual predicate Student, becomes John\#Student(dept+>Math). }

 In advanced Artificial Intelligence (AI) Knowledge Bases (KBs), the related notions of ``context'' and ``perspective'' are both called for.
-While a {\it context} mechanism~\cite{Gratton13} allows to partition the clauses of a KB, {\it perspective}, as introduced here, allows to describe the same Object IDentifier (OID) differently with multiple clause conclusions -- e.g., predicate applications (atoms) used as facts -- having different predicates (cf. Fig.~\ref{TAexample}'s OID {\tt John} with predicates {\tt Teacher}/{\tt TA}/{\tt Student}).
+While a {\it context} mechanism~\cite{Gratton13} allows to partition the clauses of a KB, {\it perspective}, as introduced here, allows to describe the same Object IDentifier (OID) differently with multiple clause conclusions -- e.g., predicate applications (atoms) used as facts -- having different predicates (cf. Fig.~\ref{TAexample}'s OID {\tt John} with predicates {\tt Teacher},$\;${\tt TA},$\;${\tt Student}).

-A form of {\it contextualized} KBs has been available in Positional-Slotted Object-Applicative RuleML (PSOA RuleML)~\cite{Boley11d,Boley15b,ZouBoley15,ZouBoley16}\footnote{\url{http://wiki.ruleml.org/index.php/PSOA_RuleML}} as realized by PSOATransRun since Version 1.2, allowing (1) constants that are local to each KB and (2) a merging {\tt Import} statement that will rename apart local constants from multiple KBs.
-Reciprocally, the current paper focuses on the topics of representation, model theory, and translation for {\it perspectival} KBs (facts and rules) and queries as now explicitly available in PSOA RuleML 1.0 realized since PSOATransRun 1.3.
+A form of {\it contextualized} KBs has been available in Positional-Slotted Object-Applicative RuleML (PSOA RuleML)~\cite{Boley11d,Boley15b,ZouBoley15,ZouBoley16,Zou18,Boley18e}\footnote{\url{http://wiki.ruleml.org/index.php/PSOA_RuleML}} as realized by PSOATransRun since Version 1.2, allowing (1) constants that are local to each KB and (2) a merging {\tt Import} statement that will rename apart local constants from multiple KBs.
+Reciprocally, the current paper focuses on the topics of representation, model theory, and translation for {\it perspectival} KBs (fact \& rule clauses) and queries as explicitly used since PSOA RuleML 1.0 and realized since PSOATransRun 1.3.

-Let us begin with a discussion of our notion of perspective by employing a novel systematics for \textbf{p}ositional-\textbf{s}lotted \textbf{o}bject-\textbf{a}pplicative (\textbf{psoa})\footnote{We use the upper-cased ``PSOA'' as a qualifier for the language and the lower-cased ``psoa'' for its terms, i.e. atoms or expressions, and parts of its terms, e.g. descriptors.} atoms, which constitutes the basic PSOA RuleML metamodel of Fig.~\ref{Metamodel} in Appendix~\ref{sec:psoametamodel}.
+Our notion of perspective is part of a novel orthogonal categorization (henceforth: systematics) for \textbf{p}ositional-\textbf{s}lotted \textbf{o}bject-\textbf{a}pplicative (\textbf{psoa})\footnote{We use the upper-cased ``PSOA'' as a qualifier for the language and the lower-cased ``psoa'' for its terms, i.e. atoms or expressions, and parts of its terms, e.g. descriptors.} atoms, which constitutes the basic PSOA RuleML metamodel of Fig.~\ref{Metamodel} in Appendix~\ref{sec:psoametamodel}.
 Besides their use as data facts and -- often with variables -- as queries, psoa atoms occur in rule conclusions and conditions (because of the wide use of these formulas, when the intent is obvious we will frequently shorten ``psoa atom'' to ``atom'').